-Appendix E: Self-Verification Notification Form
+Section IX: Self-Verification Notification Form

-This form is required for all projects in Rhode Island.
-At least two weeks before work commences, complete all fields (write "none" if applicable) below, send this form, Official Species List (see GC 11), documentation of THPO and SHPO notifications if applicable, site location map, project plans (not required for projects involving the installation of construction mats only) and any State or local approval(s) to:
+This form is required for all projects in Rhode Island unless the project is non-reporting to USACE.
+At least two weeks before work commences, complete all fields (write "none" if applicable) below, send this form, Official Species List (see Section VIII), site location map, project plans (not required for projects involving the installation of construction mats only) and any State or local approval(s) to:

-Regulatory Division, Branch B U.S. Army Corps of Engineers 696 Virginia Road Concord, MA 01742-2751 or cenae-r-ct@usace.army.mil
+Regulatory Division, Branch BConnecticut and Rhode Island Branch U.S. Army Corps of Engineers 696 Virginia Road Concord, MA 01742-2751 or cenae-r-ri@usace.army.mil

-State Application Number if available:
+State Application Number if availab ole:

-Permittee:

-Address, City, State & Zip:
+Applicant:

 Phone and Email:

 Agent:

 Address, City, State & Zip:

 Phone and Email:

-Contractor:

-Contractor:Address, City, State & Zip:
+Address, City, State & Zip:

 Phone and Email:

-Thone and Emain.

 Project Name:

-Project Location (provide detailed description & locus map):
+Project Location: (provide detailed description & locus map):

 Address, City, State & Zip:

-Lat. ° N, Long ° (Decimal Degrees):
+Lat. ° N, Long ° (Decimal Degrees) :

 Waterway Name:

 Estimated Work Dates: Start: Finish:

-Estimated Work Dates.
-Start.
-1 111511.

-Work will be done under the following GPs (circle all that app ly):
+Work will be done under the following GPs (circle all that apply):

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21

 Area of Wetland Impacts (SF): Permanent: Temporary:

 Area of Waterway Impacts (SF): Permanent: Temporary:

 TOTAL Project Impact (SF): Permanent: Temporary:

+Are the total project impacts within the thresholds of the applicable GP?
+Yes No If NO, project is not eligible for SV.
+Contact USACE before proceeding with project.
+Describe the specific work that will be undertaken in waters and wetlands:

-Describe the specific work that will be undertaken in waters and wetlands: Have the THPO and the SHPO been notified of the proposed work per the procedattach any responses received to this form.
-Yes date contacted No dures in GC 10?
-If so, Are there Federally listed endangered/threatened species, other than the northern l (see GC 11) Yes No ong-eared bat, present?
-Are SAVs present that can or will be impacted?: Yes No Applicable to GPs: 1 2 4 5 6 7 9 11 14 15 16 19 20 Is there unconfined work with impact to diadromous fish?: Yes No Applicable to GPs: 5 6 Does work comply with the most recent RIDOT Road-Stream Crossing Design M YesNo [anual: Applicable to GP 19.
+Are there any historic properties located in the proposed projects vicinity?
+Attach supporting information from https://preservation.ri.gov/historic-places/national-register/listed-properties □ Yes □ No Are there Federally listed endangered/threatened species, other than the northern long-eared bat, present?
+(Section VIII) □ Yes □ No Are vegetated shallows present that can or will be impacted? □ Yes 🗆 No Is there unconfined work with impact to diadromous fish? □ Yes 🗆 No Does work comply with the most recent RIDOT Road-Stream Crossing Design Manual (check YES if not applicable): □ Yes □ No

 Will your project include any secondary effects?
-(Secondary effects include, be non-tidal waters or wetlands drained, flooded, fragmented, or mechanically cleared single and complete project.
-See Appendix D - Definitions.)
-If YES, describe her ed resulting from a Your signature below, as permittee, indicates that you accept and agree to comply eligibility criteria, and general conditions for Self-Verification under the Rhode Is project may proceed under SV upon receipt of applicable state permits unless othe USACE. sland GPs.
-Your Permittee Signature: Date:
+Secondary effects include, but are not limited to, non-tidal waters or wetlands drained, flooded, fragmented, or mechanically cleared resulting from a single and complete project.
+(Section VI - Definitions)

+If YES, describe here:

+Your signature below, as permittee, indicates that you accept and agree to comply with the terms, eligibility criteria, and general conditions for Self-Verification under the Rhode Island GPs.
+Your project may proceed under SV upon receipt of applicable state permits unless otherwise notified by USACE.

+Permittee Signature: Date: Permittee Signature: Date: